Bringing together distinguished scientists and bright young minds

 Our symposia are special.

-They are small – gathering around ten internationally recognised speakers with up to 20 early-career researchers.
+They are small – gathering around eight internationally recognised speakers with up to 20 early career researchers.
 Often they take place in the UK’s stunning Lake District.

 They are informal – stimulating discussion, understanding and collaboration.
 Over three days everyone takes part in every session and everyone gives presentations.
 (And, to encourage openness and exploration, we don’t normally publish what happens.)
 Many of our participants find they make professional connections there that last a lifetime.